 Table 1.
 The three modelling applications of radiation schemes that we envisage would need to be targeted by a different CKD model.
-The present-day and variable well-mixed greenhouse gas concentrations for these scenarios are provided in Table 2.
-Heating rates are evaluated at pressures down to the indicated 'lowest pressure', although note that the reference line-by-line calculations are performed down to lower pressures than these.
+The present-day and 'variable' well-mixed greenhouse gas concentrations for these scenarios are provided in Table 2.
+Heating rates calculations by CKD models will be evaluated at pressures down to the indicated 'lowest pressure', although note that the reference line-by-line calculations are performed down to lower pressures than these.